sr00t3d/wikiconvert/README.md

 - A `.md` file with the processed content.
 - An `/images` folder containing all figures extracted from the original document.

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always make sure to perform testing in a development environment first.
+Always make sure to test first in a development environment.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete, step-by-step guide on how to convert the files, check out my full article:
+For a complete, step-by-step guide, check out my full article:

 👉 [**Converting DOC and DOCX to MarkDown**](https://perciocastelo.com.br/blog/converting-doc-and-docx-to-markdown.html)